Chapter 3: General Provisions, Section 8: Prosecution and Progress

 Material shortage is defined in Section 1-1.07, “Definitions,” of the Standard Specifications.
 Do not make a time adjustment for a material shortage.
 Days during a material shortage are considered nonworking days.
 Before a determination of nonworking days can be made, several conditions must be satisfied:

-- The contractor’s request for information must be received no later than 15 days after the material shortage first caused the work delay.
+- The contractor’s RFI must be received no later than 15 days after the material shortage first caused the work delay.

 - The delay must affect the controlling activity.